Image

 Sprains are characterized as mild, moderate and severe.
 The severity of the injury will depend on the extent of the injury (whether a tear is partial or complete) and the number of ligaments involved.
 A mild sprain results when a ligament is stretched or slightly torn.

-Risk Factors for Sports Injury
+Risk Factors for Sports Injuryf

 Several factors can make it more likely that you will have a muscle strain in your leg, including: